mvallet91/JELAI/README.md

     - The [Jupyter-chat](https://github.com/jupyterlab/jupyter-chat) Extension is used to integrate a chat interface into the notebook.
     - The `chat_interact.py` script in the notebook image is used to interact with the LLM-handler server by watching the chat files for changes and sending the messages to the server.
     - The `process_logs.py` script in the notebook image processes the telemetry logs from the JupyterLab-Pioneer extension to create a JSON file with the processed logs for each notebook.
-- The **middleware** container runs the LLM-handler server and the LA module.
+- The **middleware** container runs the backend services:
-    - The LLM-handler server (in `llm_handler.py`) is a LangChain-based server that provides a REST API for the chatbot.
-It uses the FileChatMessageHistory class to process the chat history for each conversation, stored in the `chat_histories` directory and calls the Ollama server to generate responses.
+    - The Tutor Agent (`ta-handler.py`) receives student messages, orchestrates calls to the Expert Agent and the LLM, manages student profiles, and maintains chat history using an SQLite database (`chat_histories` volume).
+    - The Expert Agent (`ea-handler.py`) provides concise, factual technical information based on context provided by the TA.
+    - Both agents are started via the `start.sh` script.
-    - The LA module (in progress) processes the telemetry logs from the JupyterLab-Pioneer to generate insights and visualizations for instructors and researchers, and trigger interventions based on user actions.
+    - The LA module (in progress) processes telemetry logs to generate insights.
 - **Fluent** is used to collect logs from the individual containers and send them to the middleware container for storage and processing with the LA module.
 - The **Ollama** server can run locally in the host machine or on a separate one.
 Cloud or third-party services can also be used, but the system is designed to work with a self-hosted server.